 We also have termly Partnership Days with Rudham C of E Primary.
 During these days all the children in Key Stage 1 will be at one school and Key Stage 2 at the other with the days being themed.

-Year 3 and Year 4 visited Hill Top for two nights in the summer.
+Year 3 and Year 4 visited Hill Top for two nights in the spring.
 The Year 5 and 6 residential trip to France in alternate years has included a visit to a French market, a War Cemetery, Paris and Disneyland.
 Biannually Year 5 and Year 6 visit a residential centre where the focus is on environmental studies.
-The trip in 2013 was to Ambleside in the Lake District and the 2015 trip was to Ford Castle in Northumberland.
+The trip in 2013 was to Ambleside in the Lake District and the 2015, 2017 and 2019 trip was to Ford Castle in Northumberland.
 Children from our Federated school in Rudham join us on these trips.
 The Year 5/6 children are also joined by children from other local schools.

 All Key Stage 2 children learn guitar/ukulele during their class lessons.
 On occasions we have visits from groups/ensembles of musicians and take part in musical events arranged with other schools in our cluster group or our Federated school.